 Further insformation: Irish immigration update, October 2020: The impact of COVID-19 six months on

 The Government initially agreed with local authorities that they should defer rates payments due from the most immediately-affected businesses.
-These were the retail, hospitality, leisure and childcare sectors, for three months, until the end of May.
-On 2 May, the Government recognising that many businesses are facing immediate difficulties and uncertainty, announced that commercial rates were waived for a three-month period for businesses forced to close due to public health requirements.
+On 2 May 2020, the Government, recognising that many businesses are facing immediate difficulties and uncertainty, announced that commercial rates were waived for a three-month period for businesses forced to close due to public health requirements.
 Each local authority will implement this measure in its own area and is engaging with its ratepayers, monitoring the impacts and keeping the evolving situation under review.
 The exchequer will meet the costs of the income reduction to local authorities.

 The Companies Registration Office is offering limited services to the public including company incorporations and receipt of charges and the online filing facility is operational.
-In July, the government also initiated new legislation to allow for changes to certain areas of compliance around meetings and protective measures regarding solvency.
+In July 2020, the Government also initiated new legislation to allow for changes to certain areas of compliance around meetings and protective measures regarding solvency.